ACTG-ARL: Differentially Private Conditional Text Generation with RL-Boosted Control: A hierarchical framework for DP synthetic text generation

 \looseness=-1 \textbf{Evaluation suite.}~ Our evaluation suite assesses data quality along multiple dimensions, capturing both broad and specific aspects of synthetic text.
 First, for general \textit{fidelity}, we follow prior work~\citep{yue2023synthetic,xie2024differentially} and use MAUVE~\citep{pillutla2021mauve} to quantify semantic similarity between the synthetic and private text distributions.
 For \textit{utility}, we measure the F1 score on a downstream classification task, and the next token prediction (NTP) accuracy on a downstream generation task.
 Finally, we evaluate fine-grained \textit{attribute distribution matching} according to the features in $\mathcal{S}_3$.
 Specifically, we define $d_{\text{JS}}^f$ as the Jensen-Shannon distance between the private and synthetic feature distributions (extracted from $D_{\text{priv}}^x$ and $D_{\text{syn}}^{\tilde x}$), averaged over all attributes considered.
 This metric captures discrepancies in feature distributions that matter for downstream analysis, reflecting what an analyst might care about in practice.
 In~\Cref{app:results-attribute-out}, we further evaluate topic distribution matching, which goes beyond schema attributes to assess the alignment in broad topic structure.
 Detailed descriptions and implementations of all metrics are provided in~\Cref{app:setups-metrics}.

-\begin{remark} We highlight several limitations in existing evaluation practices.
-First, prior studies~\citep{yue2023synthetic,xie2024differentially,yu2024privacypreserving,tan2025synthesizing} often rely on relatively weak embedding models (e.g., all-MiniLM-L6-v2 or sentence-T5) when computing MAUVE, which can inflate the scores and obscure quality differences.
-Second, they adopt a short context length (e.g., 128 or 256 tokens), discarding content beyond the cutoff and failing to assess the overall quality of text.
-In our evaluation, we address both issues by employing stronger, domain-specific embedding models for MAUVE and adopting a longer context window.
-A more detailed discussion is provided in~\Cref{app:results-mauve-limitation}. \end{remark}
+\textbf{A note on prior evaluation practices.}~ We identify several limitations in existing evaluations of DP synthetic text.
+Prior studies~\citep{yue2023synthetic,xie2024differentially,yu2024privacypreserving,tan2025synthesizing} often compute MAUVE using relatively weak embedding models, such as \texttt{all-MiniLM-L6-v2} or \texttt{sentence-t5}, which can inflate scores and obscure meaningful quality differences.
+They also frequently use short context lengths, for example 128 or 256 tokens, truncating longer texts and failing to capture overall generation quality.
+We address these issues by using stronger, domain-specific embeddings and a longer context window.
+A more detailed discussion is provided in~\Cref{app:results-mauve-limitation}.